-Project Warmth is now closed until next winter.
-If you or someone you know needs emergency heating assistance, call United Way’s 2-1-1 Long Island Information and Referral center by dialing 2-1-1 (or 1-888-774-7633) 7 days a week 9:00 am - 5:00 pm for alternate referrals.
+Project Warmth opens December 3, 2018 and will remain open until funds are exhausted.
+If you or someone you know needs emergency heating assistance, call United Way’s 2-1-1 Long Island Information and Referral call center by dialing 2-1-1 (or 1-888-774-7633) 7 days a week, 9:00am-5:00pm, for referrals to an intake site.

 Income-eligible National Grid customers may qualify for the Energy Affordability Program (EAP), which offers monthly bill credits.
 To learn more, call (800) 930-5003 or visit ngrid.com/li-affordable.